 Read more about our Cemetry in an article published by the Miami Herald by clicking here.

-Guided tours are available by contacting the Sexton's office.
+Tours: Guided tours are available by contacting the Sexton's office.
 A free comprehensive self-guided tour map is available at the cemetery's front entrance.